Nadine Caron: Early life and education

-Dr. Caron was born in Kamloops, British Columbia, to an Ojibwe mother and an Italian immigrant father.
+Caron was born in Kamloops, British Columbia, to an Ojibwe mother and an Italian immigrant father.
 Her mother was a teacher and her father was a mason.
 She is an Anishnawbe from Sagamok Anishnawbek First Nation.

 After growing up in Kamloops, she completed her BSc in Kinesiology at Simon Fraser University in 1993, where she was also a star basketball player and the winner of numerous awards, including the Shrum Gold Medal, awarded to the top undergraduate student.
 While completing her MD at the UBC Faculty of Medicine, Caron was again recognized as being the top ranked student.
 Caron also completed an MA in Public Health from Harvard University, while completing her surgical residency, as well as a postgraduate fellowship at the University of California, San Francisco, focused on endocrine surgical oncology.
 In June 2017, she received an honorary Doctorate of Laws from the University of the Fraser Valley.
 In October 2019, she received an honorary degree from Simon Fraser University.

 Career

-Dr. Caron works as a general and endocrine surgeon at Prince George Regional Hospital.
+Caron works as a general and endocrine surgeon at Prince George Regional Hospital.
 She is an Associate Professor in the Department of Surgery, UBC Faculty of Medicine, and was appointed Co-Director of UBC's Centre for Excellence in Indigenous Health in 2014.
-She received the 2016 Dr. Thomas Dignan Indigenous Health Award from the Royal College of Physicians and Surgeons of Canada.
+She received the 2016 Thomas Dignan Indigenous Health Award from the Royal College of Physicians and Surgeons of Canada.
 Caron was rewarded for public health studies concerning Rural and First Nations populations.
 Caron leads the Northern Biobank Project, which will improve patients' access to participate in personalized medicine research in northern British Columbia.
 Caron currently works as an associate faculty member at Johns Hopkins Bloomberg School of Public Health.

-Dr. Caron has served on several committees, including the Native Physicians Association of Canada, the British Columbia's Medical Association's Committee on Health Promotion, and the Ministry of Health's Advisory Committee on Provincial Health Goals.
+Caron has served on several committees, including the Native Physicians Association of Canada, the British Columbia's Medical Association's Committee on Health Promotion, and the Ministry of Health's Advisory Committee on Provincial Health Goals.

-Dr. Caron was appointed the inaugural First Nations Health Authority (FNHA) Chair in Cancer and Wellness at the University of British Columbia in 2020.
+Caron was appointed the inaugural First Nations Health Authority (FNHA) Chair in Cancer and Wellness at the University of British Columbia in 2020.
 She helped found UBC's Centre for Excellence in Indigenous Health with Martin Schechter.

 She is an adjunct professor at the University of Northern British Columbia, associate faculty at the University of British Columbia's School of Population and Public Health, and a BC Cancer Agency scientist at the Genome Sciences Centre.